-Sub- dimension Variables Data gathering process Scientific knowledge Quantity of new data created (N. of data points and N. of datasets) Project reporting production N. of published articles/books/book chapters Project reporting N. of PhD theses Project reporting

-N. of presentations at scientific events Project reporting Scientific knowledge Impact factors of published articles Web analysis visibility N. of downloads/citations of articles, books, book chapters Web analysis N. of attendees in scientific events Project reporting N. of access to data points (through the project data sharing platform) Project reporting and platform analytics Impact on data quality Accessibility Focus group with main investigators Robustness Focus group with main investigators Consistency Focus group with main investigators Predictive quality Focus group with main investigators
+Sub- dimension Variables Data gathering process Timing and/or reference to the related tasks Scientific knowledge production Quantity of new data created (N. of data points and N. of datasets) Project reporting Task 3.2 and 3.3 N. of published articles/books/book chapters Project reporting info collected by the dissemination team N. of PhD theses Project reporting at the end of each reporting period N. of presentations at scientific events Project reporting Scientific knowledge Impact factors of published articles Web analysis End of each reporting period visibility N. of downloads/citations of articles, books, book chapters Web analysis End of each reporting period N. of attendees in scientific events Project reporting info collected by the dissemination team at the end of each reporting period N. of access to data points (through the project data sharing platform) Project reporting and platform analytics End of each reporting period Impact on data quality Accessibility Focus group with main investigators with and interviews to local/regional partners Robustness Focus group with main investigators with and interviews to local/regional partners First focus Group M13, second M24 and third M36 Consistency Focus group with main investigators with and interviews to local/regional partners Predictive quality Focus group with main investigators with and interviews to local/regional partners